mozilla/glean/docs/dev/android/setup-android-build-environment.md

 1. Ensure your repository is up-to-date.

-2. Ensure rust is up-to-date by running `rustup update`.
+2. Ensure Rust is up-to-date by running `rustup update`.

 3. The builds are all performed by `./gradlew` and the general syntax used is `./gradlew project:task`